taybenlor/runno/packages/website/src/pages/articles/sandbox-python.md

-# I made it so you can `pip install runno` and run Ruby inside Python
+# I made a Python package for sandboxing code

-_Note: you can also run Python inside Python and C, and C++, and JavaScript but the Ruby one is funniest I think_

 Over the holidays I made a version of the Runno sandbox for Python, and released it to [PyPI](https://pypi.org/project/runno/).
 This was a bit of a